stojan211287/MLHubDemo/README.md

 * Deploy models in a sandbox environment to test their query capabilities

-A demo of the service is available on [Heroku](http://mfh-demo.herokuapp.com)
+A demo of the service is available on [Heroku](http://mfh-demo.herokuapp.com) - NOTE: the service might take up to 30 seconds to spin up.

+Upon following the link above, you will be taken to a login page; currently only a test user account is available.
+To access MLHub use the following credentials :

+    username: admin
+    password: admin